Yoanngr/Turtle-project/README.md

 ## Step 5 - Write a skill using both primitives

 Based on the sk_template syntax (scripts/skills/ folder) and the two primitives previously created, write a skill that will make the turtle patroling by repetitively moving and rotating.

+Spawn an other turtle: osservice call /spawn 0 10 0 "turtle2"